 Glutathione helps cleanse the cells of free radicals and other toxins that build up from our environment.

 You can also take iron supplementation if the idea of eating red meats or egg yokes makes you want to run to a toilet.

-I have taken a 65 mg Natures Best iron tablet daily since early 2008 and I always take it with a glass of orange juice.
+I have taken a 65 mg Natures Best iron tablet daily since early 2008.
+In addition, always take it with a glass of orange juice.

-Once I got my iron stores back to normal levels I started to run faster, my pace felt more controlled at race pace and my motivation for the sport quickly returned.
+Once I got my iron stores back to normal levels I started to run faster.
+In addition, my pace felt more controlled at race pace and my motivation for the sport quickly returned.

 I had been running for nearly 15 years and had never realized the importance iron played in athletic performance.

 Eat Before I Race?

 I would never advise skipping breakfast before you race.

 A runners diet must consist of a well-balanced breakfast, especially after morning workouts.

 You don’t want to fill heavy the morning of the race and it is definitely not a good idea to eat an hour before you race either.